forvalho/household/ARCHITECTURE.md

 ### UI/UX Decisions

-- **Kanban board**: Visual task management with drag-and-drop columns
+- **Kanban board**: Visual task management with columns for each status (To Do, In Progress, Done).
+The date filter controls which tasks are shown.
 - **Avatar-based member selection**: Visual, family-friendly login experience
 - **Responsive design**: Bootstrap 5 for mobile-friendly interface
 - **Modal dialogs**: For task creation and custom task assignment